ryu-compin/pwa4wp/README.md

 To make your WordPress website to PWA, this plugin make two files, "Manifest" and "ServiceWorker" in your website.
 Manifest file is a json file that has configurations of web applications.
 ServiceWorker is a javascript file that controls PWA's functions.
-To start PWA, configure two files from below setup links.
+To start PWA, configure two files.

 ### STEP1
 #### Configure Manifest